marlonmisra/behavioral-cloning/README.md

 ##Closing thoughts##
 There are a number of things I could have done to further improve the model.
 These include:
 * I didn't spend a lot of time training or tuning hyperparameters because I was doing the computations on my local machine.
 For additional accuracy, I would use Amazon EC2 and do training there.
-* I could have collected more data or simulated new data.
-There were more images with left turns, so an easy way to generate additional data would've been to reflect images horizontally and invert steering angles.
+* I could have collected more data or simulated additional data.
+I didn't generate any new data by adjusting shadows or brightness or applying translations and rotations.
-* The car turns seemd rigid so one approach to improve that would've been to use a smoothing function that tracks a rolling average of recent steering angles and adjusts them towards their mean.
+* To make turns even more smooth, I could have used a smoothing function that tracks a rolling average of recent steering angles and adjusts them towards their mean.
-* I only used the center images but could have also used the left and right images for additional accuracy.
 * The training data I used mostly consisted of good driving.
 However this introduces a bias and makes the model less good at recovery.
-For improved accuracy, I would add additional data specifically focused on recovery (starting from the edges of a lane and returning to the center).
+For improved accuracy, I could have added additional data specifically focused on recovery (starting from the edges of a lane and returning to the center).